ark-lang/ark-docs/variables.md

 ```

 In the second example above, it causes a compile-time error because we are
 trying to re-assign an immutable variable.
+We can solve this by putting the `mut`
+keyword before the variable declaration.